 I don’t know what hardware salespeople drive today, but I know that the advances in remote computing supported by intuitive systems is powered by sticking databases in memory for faster processing and by GPUs, graphical processing units that have been pressed into service for their number crunching abilities.

 Increasingly that number crunching on data that’s always in-memory is part of what’s driving our ability to work more fluidly with our machines.
 Our systems are doing the equivalent of asking if you want fries with that, so we don’t have to.

-Historians often pinpoint the beginning of a century at some major event near but not identical with turning over the calendar.
-For instance, some say the 20th century got started in 1890 with the closing of the American frontier, or in 1898 with the American triumph in the Spanish-American War.
+Historians often pinpoint the beginning of a century as some major event near but not identical to turning over the calendar.
+For instance, some say the 20th century got started in 1890 with the closing of the American frontier or in 1898 with the American triumph in the Spanish-American War.
 Others say it started in 1918 when the U.S. proved to be the difference in the First World War that had stalemated in northern France.

-We’re not approaching nirvana but we’re at last dealing with some of the issues that might have prevented fuller articulation of what’s possible.
-In a sense the new normal is still out there, still undefined, but it may be that we’ve ended aimlessly circling around.
+We’re not approaching nirvana, but we’re at last dealing with some of the issues that might have prevented fuller articulation of what’s possible.
+In a sense, the new normal is still out there, still undefined, but it may be that we’ve ended up aimlessly circling around.